crossplane/upjet/docs/generating-a-provider.md

    }
    ```

-6. Before generating all resource that the provider has, let's go step by step
+6. Before generating all resources that the provider has, let's go step by step
    and only start with generating `github_repository` and `github_branch`
    resources.